wp-plugins/basic-google-maps-placemarks/readme.txt

 == Description ==
 BGMP creates a [custom post type](http://www.youtube.com/watch?v=FWkLBPpGOmo#!) for placemarks (markers) on a Google Map.
 The map is embedded into pages or posts using a shortcode, and there are settings to affect how it's displayed.
 You can create markers that will show up on the map, and set their icons using the Featured Image meta box.
 When a marker is clicked on, a box will appear and show the marker's title and description.

+**Developer Features**

+* Override any PHP or JavaScript template, with access to all the variables used to create it (see the [FAQ](http://wordpress.org/plugins/basic-google-maps-placemarks/faq/) for details).
+* Lots of filters so that developers can customize and extend the plugin.
+* More hooks can be added on request.

 **User Features**

 * Each map marker can have a unique custom icon, share a common custom icon, or use the default icon.